-3.4 Psychosocial factors and how to manage them
+3.4 Psychosocial factors

 Successful recovery and return to work following workplace injury is often influenced by a mix of physical, psychological, social and individual factors.
 The recognition of the influence of psychosocial factors on recovery and return to work is essential in the effective management of workplace injury.